silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

 and [cms](https://travis-ci.org/silverstripe/silverstripe-cms)).

-It's also ideal to eyeball the git changes generated by the release tool, making sure that no translation strings were unintentionally lost, no malicious changes were introduced in the (community contributed) translations, and that the changelog was generated correctly.
+It's also ideal to eyeball the git changes generated by the release tool, making sure that no translation strings were unintentionally lost, and that the changelog was generated correctly.

 In particular, double check that all necessary information is included in the release notes,
 including: